Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 - Actual lake outfits that work from the dock to the dinner table.

-60-Second Hack: Don’t Fold, Roll!
+Quick Hack: Don’t Fold, Roll!

 Recommended Reading